parhelia512/Sandbox-2D/README.md

 ## Installation

 #### Prerequisites
-You must have git, cmake, a C++ compiler, raylib and nlohmann-json installed.
+You must have git, cmake, a C++ compiler and raylib installed.

 #### Installation
 1. Clone the repository: